The King's School, Parramatta: Jobkeeper

 The school came under fire for claiming the JobKeeper subsidy, handed out by the government during the COVID-19 pandemic to help protect jobs.
 The private school claimed $8m in JobKeeper subsidies, despite delivering a surplus without the subsidy, largely due to high school fees.

 School spending

 In 2022, the school came under scrutiny over the school's spending and lack of transparency, after it approved a trip to fly business class for the school's headmaster Tony George, deputy and both of their wives to fly to watch the King's First VIII race in the Princess Elizabeth Challenge Cup.
 It was later revealed that the school had also approved a plan to build a plunge pool for the headmaster's residence.
+The business class flights were forced to be repaid after an investigation revealed that it breached the Education Act, and was an improper use of funds.

+Group chats

+In March 2010, a student posted racist comments about Aboriginal Australians onto Facebook, with other students replying to the comment expressing support.
+The school took down the comments and the students were made to write essays explaining why their comments were offensive.

+In April 2023, students were found to have sent racist and antisemitic messages on a private online group chat named "Studies of Religion" on WhatsApp and Instagram in September 2022.
+A spokesperson for The King's School stated that immediate action took place as soon as the school was made aware of the incident.

+Other controversies

+In 2018, the principals of 34 Sydney Anglican diocese schools, including Kings, wrote to Prime Minister Scott Morrison opposing the overhaul of anti-discrimination laws that would protect gay teachers.
+The letter argued that the current exemptions under the Sex Discrimination Act are the only significant legal protections faith-based schools have to employ staff who support their ethos.
+The letter warned of unintended consequences if the exemptions were removed and called for religious freedom to be codified in legislation.